pulumi/pulumi-hugo/themes/default/content/what-is/database-comparison-cosmos-db-vs-dynamodb.md

 ## Cosmos DB vs DynamoDB: What Are The Differences?

 The most significant difference between Cosmos DB and DynamoDB is that Cosmos DB was designed as a drop-in replacement for an enterprise-scale relational database, and thus supports queries that look very similar to traditional SQL.
-DynamoDB does not support SQL-style queries, although its own filters do allow you to get the similar information with a different syntax.
+DynamoDB does not support SQL-style queries, although its own filters do allow you to get similar information with a different syntax.

 ### Pros and Cons of Cosmos DB